 Despite this awkward first meeting, they began a romance.
 Josie characterizes their shared life as adventurous and exciting.
 "We climbed the ladder of financial success together, including a proposal of marriage from ship-to-shore radio near Kuwait to The Cougar Apartments and later 17 years living overseas."

 Since their time as undergraduates, the couple has seen the University transform over the years.
-1963 was the first year that African American students were admitted to UH, and the first year the school integrated their athletic teams, making them one of the first Southern universities to do so.
+African American students were admitted to UH, and the school integrated their athletic teams for the first time in 1963, making UH one of the first southern universities to do so.
 Josie remembers it all, recounting a time she was hit in the head with a whiskey bottle "because I was a White woman cheerleading for the first Black man to ever play against Ole Miss at their home stadium."